ches-001/metatune/readme.md

 except Exception as e:
    raise optuna.exceptions.TrialPruned(e)
 ```

+Depending on the error, you might also want to put the `pred = model.predict(X_eval)` line in the `try` block for this same reason, this is because some models may fit on your data but due to data incompatibility may throw an exception during prediction.
+An example of this can be observed when trying to fit a categorical Naive Bayes model on data with continous numerical feature column vectors instead of categorical feature column vectors.

 This way, instead of terminating the metaheuristic search program, optuna simply skips to the next trial and gives you a log relating to why the trial was pruned.
 Similarly, if you happen to want to optimize an objective the relies on predicted probability scores for each class, rather than the class label, you can call the `predict_proba(...)` method on `X_train`  in the `try` block, just after called the `fit(...)` method.